cstrawberry/predictive-universe/docs/paper/references.md

 *   Church, A. (1936).
 An Unsolvable Problem of Elementary Number Theory. *American Journal of Mathematics*, *58*(2), 345–363.
 DOI: 10.2307/2371045
 *   Clark, A. (2013).
 Whatever next?
 Predictive brains, situated agents, and the future of cognitive science. *Behavioral and Brain Sciences*, *36*(3), 181–204.
 DOI: 10.1017/S0140525X1200047X
 *   Clowe, D., Bradač, M., Gonzalez, A. H., Markevitch, M., Randall, S. W., Jones, C., & Zaritsky, D. (2006).
 A direct empirical proof of the existence of dark matter. *The Astrophysical Journal Letters*, *648*(2), L109–L113.
 DOI: 10.1086/508162
+*   CODATA Committee on Data for Science and Technology (2018). *The CODATA 2018 recommended values of the fundamental physical constants*.
+(Data available from physics.nist.gov/constants).
 *   Coleman, S., & Weinberg, E. (1973).
 Radiative Corrections as the Origin of Spontaneous Symmetry Breaking. *Physical Review D*, *7*(6), 1888–1912.
 DOI: 10.1103/PhysRevD.7.1888
 * Coleman, S. (1977).
 The fate of the false vacuum: Semiclassical theory. *Physical Review D*, *15*(10), 2929–2936; Erratum: *Physical Review D*, *16*, 1248 (1977).
 DOIs: 10.1103/PhysRevD.15.2929; 10.1103/PhysRevD.16.1248
 * Coleman, S. (1985). *Aspects of Symmetry: Selected Erice Lectures*.
 Cambridge University Press.
 DOI: 10.1017/CBO9780511565045